message/iata/HK.md

 13. Passengers are subject to medical screening upon arrival and quarantine for up to 21 days.
 More details can be found at <a href="https://www.coronavirus.gov.hk/eng/inbound-travel.html">https://www.coronavirus.gov.hk/eng/inbound-travel.html</a> .
 14. Airline crew must have a negative COVID-19 nucleic acid test result issued at most 48 hours before departure.
 15. Airline crew are subject to medical screening upon arrival and self-isolation in a hotel.
-16. Airline crew who have been in or transited through Brazil, India, Nepal, Pakistan, Philippines or South Africa in the past 21 days are subject to quarantine for 21 days.
+16. Airline crew who have been in or transited through Brazil, India, Indonesia, Nepal, Pakistan, Philippines or South Africa in the past 21 days are subject to quarantine for 21 days.
 17. Merchant seamen must have:
 - a negative COVID-19 nucleic acid test result issued at most 48 hours before departure, and
 - an approval letter from the Marine Department, and